IlluminatePossibilities/TheGlobalVariables/README.md

 ## 5. Implied Requirements
 ### Usability
-Ease of use is an important requirement to make or break this application.
-The end users are not tech savvy, and it is important to ensure a smooth UX experience.
+The end users are not tech savvy; therefore the success of this product depends on how easy the user can learn new  features and how easy it is to use the system on different devices.

 ### Security
-The system stores sensitive information, such as personal data.
-The end users are not necessarily technical, which makes security an even more important concern.
+The application is exposed on the web which always has the risk of cyber attacks, if the application accessed by unauthorized users.
+Moreover, the system stores sensitive information, such as personal data.

 ### Privacy
 The system needs to handle the PII of candidates.
 Personal information must be accessed by the authorized administrators, mentors, and non-profit representatives.

 ### Interoperability
-The purpose of this app is to facilitate the collaboration between non-profits.
-Therefore, integrating spotlight with other external systems (such as childcare and housing services) is well-aligned with the company vision to be the go-to application to access the non-profit offerings.
+The purpose of this product is to facilitate the collaboration between non-profits.
+To achieve this goal, Spotlight needs to communicate with other external systems (such as childcare/housing services) and other legacy systems.

 ### Feasibility
 The cost and time to develop and maintain this application is a driving factor.
-The consumers of this platform are the non-profit organizations for whom, it is important to reduce the operational cost.
+The consumers of this platform are the non-profit organizations for whom, it is important to minimize the operational cost.

 ### Data Integrity
-The candidate's career path and progress, as well as non-profit information are updated by multiple personas.
-It is  crucial to ensure the data is accessed by the authorized person and the accuracy of the data is maintained through its lifecycle.
+The candidate's career path and progress, as well as non-profit information are accessed by multiple personas.
+It is crucial to ensure the data is accessed by the authorized person, and the accuracy of the data is maintained throughout its lifecycle.

 ### Responsiveness
 Since the system is user-facing, it is important to ensure the system responds to the end user requests in a timely manner.